-- A: I knew he didn't feel well but he had just been on a 14 hour flight in coach.
-How would you feel? - Q: Did you talk about the outbreak in Samoa? - A: We did. - Q: What did he say? - A: That it was scary.
+A: I knew he didn't feel well but he had just been on a 14 hour flight in coach.
+How would you feel?
+Q: Did you talk about the outbreak in Samoa?
+A: We did.
+Q: What did he say?
+A: That it was scary.
 People were wearing masks there.
-And still getting sick. - Q: Did it occur to you that he might have the measles? - A: No. He said he had a measles shot when he was a kid.
-And we agreed that he shouldn't be able to catch anything he was vaccinated against. - Q: Did you realize there were two measles shots? - A: I told him I had two measles shots as a kid but I really didn't know. - Q: Didn't he have medical training? - A: He was an animal doctor, not a person doctor. - Q: So you thought nothing of exposing him to your unvaccinated children? - A: No. He's been around them all the time. - Q: But not after he just got back from a place with an existing outbreak of measles.
+And still getting sick.
+Q: Did it occur to you that he might have the measles?
+A: No. He said he had a measles shot when he was a kid.
+And we agreed that he shouldn't be able to catch anything he was vaccinated against.
+Q: Did you realize there were two measles shots?
+A: I told him I had two measles shots as a kid but I really didn't know.
+Q: Didn't he have medical training?
+A: He was an animal doctor, not a person doctor.
+Q: So you thought nothing of exposing him to your unvaccinated children A: No. He's been around them all the time.

+But not after he just got back from a place with an existing outbreak of

+measles.

-- A: Is that a question?
+A: Is that a question?

-- Q: Let me try it this way.
+Q: Let me try it this way.
 Did he have fever when you picked him up?

-- A: I don't know.
+A: I don't know.
 He was sweating.
-But I didn't have a thermometer on me at the time.
+But I didn't have a thermometer on me

+at the time.

-- Q: Was he run down and acting lethargic?
+Q: Was he run down and acting lethargic?

-- A: Yes.
+A: Yes.

-- Q: Was he achy?
+Q: Was he achy?

-- A: He said he was.
+A: He said he was.

-- Q: Was he coughing?
+Q: Was he coughing?

-- A: He was.
+A: He was.

-- Q: Were his eyes red?
+Q: Were his eyes red?

-- A: But he had been up all night.
+A: But he had been up all night.
 I didn't think anything of it.

-- Q: Did he have a runny nose?
+Q: Did he have a runny nose?

-- A: A little.
+A: A little.

-- Q: What about his appetite?
+O: What about his appetite?

-- A: What about it?
+What about it?

-- Q: Did he have an appetite?
+Did he have an appetite?

-- A: No. I offered to take him to dinner but he just wanted to sleep.
+A: No. I offered to take him to dinner but he just wanted to sleep.

-- Q: Did he have a rash?
+Q: Did he have a rash?

-- A: Not then.
+A: Not then.

-- Q: When did he have a rash?
+Q: When did he have a rash?

-- A: Days later.
+A: Days later.

-- Q: And you didn't think anything of bringing him near your unvaccinated children?
+Q: And you didn't think anything of bringing him near your unvaccinated

+children?

-- A: No, I didn't.
+A: No, I didn't.

-- Q: How long had Ted been in Samoa?
+Q: How long had Ted been in Samoa?

-- A: A week.
+A: A week.

-- Q: When you took him to your home, where did he stay?
+Q: When you took him to your home, where did he stay?

-- A: In one of the guest rooms.
+A: In one of the guest rooms.

-- Q: How many guest rooms do you have?
+Q: How many guest rooms do you have?

-- A: Four.
+A: Four.

-- Q: Okay.
+Q: Okay.
 Was his guest room near your children?

-- A: No.
+A: No.

+EXHIBIT I - 7

-- Q: Did he see them the night he returned from Samoa?
+Q: Did he see David the night he returned from Samoa?

-- A: I think he may have seen Alexis but David was already asleep.
+A: No. David was already asleep.

-- Q: When did he first see David?
+Q: When did he first see David?

-- A: The next morning.
+A: The next morning.

-- Q: How do you remember that?
+Q: How do you remember that?

-- A: He came down for breakfast and said he wanted to go see Pat at the day care so he offered to take David.
+A: He came down for breakfast After breakfast, he went upstairs to his room

-- Q: What time was this?

-- A: Around 7:30.

-- Q: Did you let him take David?

-- A: I did.
-I made sure he felt up to it.
-He said he would go, see Pat, and then come back to bed.
-He had souvenirs he picked up for Pat and wanted to deliver them.

-- Q: Okay.
-What time did Ted return?

-- A: Around 9:00, I think.
-I was in my office.
-He went upstairs to his room and fell asleep.
+and fell asleep.

-- Q: Did you check on him later?
+Q: Did you check on him later?

-- A: Moira did.
+A: Moira did.
 She said he didn't feel well.
+She was convinced it was food

+poisoning.

-She was convinced it was food poisoning. - Q: When did you discover it was the measles? - A: Not for a while.
+Q: When did you discover it was the measles?

+A: Not for a while.
 I think he left on Sunday.
-He went to the doctor once he went home.
-We called him once when the rash appeared on Kitty.
-I think that was a Saturday.
-I believe the 19th. - Q: So you sent David and Alexis to school after being exposed to Ted? - A: They went to school on Thursday and Friday. - Q: Did Alexis get sick? - A: Not really. - Q: What do you mean not really? - A: She got a very mild case of what we thought was a cold.
-But she is so healthy.
-She eats well and takes supplements.
-She bounced back after a day or two. - Q: What about David? - A: He got sick. - Q: Did he go to the hospital?
+He went to the doctor once he

+went home.
+We called him when the rash appeared on David.
+I think that

+was a Saturday.
+I believe the 19th.

+Q: So you sent David to school after being exposed to Ted?

+A: David went to school on Thursday and Friday.

+Q: Did David get sick?

+He got sick.